- Algebraic and Arithmetic Geometry

 If you don’t know what FAN is or what your options are for satisfying it, speak with an advisor in Student Services.
 Book an appointment here, or visit during their drop-in hours.

 If you need help enrolling in FAN X99, contact the mathematics advisor.
-Please make sure to indicate the error message the enrolment system is giving you when you contact the advisor.
+Please make sure to indicate the error message the enrolment system is giving you.

 If you want to register for the Q Placement Test, visit the test website here.